ibm-cloud-docs/openshift/openshift_storage_odf_apps.md

-# Deploying an app on {{site.data.keyword.odf_long}}
+# Deploying an app on OpenShift Data Foundation
 {: #odf-deploy-app}

-After you install the {{site.data.keyword.odf_long}} add-on for your {{site.data.keyword.openshiftlong}} cluster, you can use the ODF storage classes to create a persistent volume claim (PVC).
+After you install the OpenShift Data Foundation add-on for your {{site.data.keyword.openshiftlong}} cluster, you can use the ODF storage classes to create a persistent volume claim (PVC).
 Then, refer to the PVC in your deployment so that your app can save and use data from the underlying ODF storage device.
 {: shortdesc}

 Minimum required permissions